websightful/django-gdpr-cookie-consent-docs/src/cookie-consent-settings.md

             # Required sections will be already selected and read-only
             "required": True,

+            # Preselected sections will be selected in the configuration page before the consent is given.
+            # (all required sections will be preselected too and this setting is ignored for those)
+            # N.B.
+Laws of the United Kingdom, Germany, and France require that
+            # the opt-in consent for cookies must not be pre-enabled,
+            # so consult your lawyers before enabling this setting.
+            "preselected": True,

             # Section summary will be shown in the modal dialog and preferences form.
             # Provide either a translatable string or a HTML template name.